-On the Add Server Configuration Profile Tab select Trunk Server from the drop down menu for the Server Type.
-On the IP Addresses / FQDN field, enter the IP address of the service provider SIP proxy server.
-Enter 5060 under Port, and select UDP for Transport.
-Click Next.
+On the Add Server Configuration Profile-General Tab select Trunk Server from the drop down menu for the Server Type.
+On the IP Addresses / Supported FQDNs field, enter the IP address of the service provider SIP proxy server.
+Select UDP for Supported Transports, and enter 5060 under UDP Port, as specified by MTS Allstream.